KEY AREAS OF FOCUS:

 NEW PARADIGM: The medical care New Paradigm takes a holistic (full and personal) view of the patient, treats any symptoms of illness but also takes the time to assess the lifestyle.
 The New Paradigm (PPPM) uses a comprehensive genetic analysis to Predict future illness whenever possible, Prevent it from happening and Personally intervene and motivate the patient into a state of wellness.
 The patient is responsible to pay for the treatments and prescribed guidance necessary to sustain health and well being.
 This medical care model is called Predictive, Preventive, Personalized Medicine (PPPM).

-A good example of this is chilhood and adult obesity.
+A good example of this is childhood and adult obesity.
 This is a huge problem in the United States.
 Every doctor observes it's onset, but rarely do they do anything about it.
-In and of itself, the condition when first observed, is medically symptom-less.
-However, if we were serious about our future health, as a nation, early onset of obesity would be subjected to prescriptions for practical solutions to avoid it, thereby preventing future illness.
+In and of itself, the condition when first observed is medically symptom-less.
+However, if we were serious about our future health, as a nation, the early onset of obesity would be subjected to prescriptions for practical solutions to avoid it, thereby preventing future illness.
 Harvard's T.H.
-Chan School of Public Health predicts about half of the adult U.S. population will have obesity and about a quater will have severe obesity by 2030.
+Chan School of Public Health predicts about half of the adult U.S. population will have obesity and about a quarter will have severe obesity by 2030.

-The CDC says that currently 40% of adults in the U.S. are obese and 18% have severe obesitiy.
-The current prevalence of chilhood obesity is 18.5%, affecting about 13,7 Millions children.
-Obesity prevalence was 13.9% among 2 -5 year-olds, 18.4% among 5 of 6 - 11 year olds and 20.6% among 12 -19 years olds.
-The latest studies indicate that only 20% of adolescents currently meet the HHS exercise recommendations.
-"Obesisity, and especially severe obesity, are associated with increased rates of chronic disease and medical spending, and have negative consequences for life expectantcy."
-Need we wonder where the almost 40% of obese adults in the U.S. come from?
+The CDC says that currently 40% of adults in the U.S. are obese and 18% have severe obesity.
+The current prevalence of childhood obesity is 18.5%, affecting about 13,7 Million children.
+Obesity prevalence was 13.9% among 2 -5 year-olds, 18.4% among 5 of 6 - 11-year-olds, and 20.6% among 12 -19 years olds.
+The latest studies indicate that only 20% of adolescents currently meet HHS exercise recommendations.
+"Obesity, and especially severe obesity, are associated with increased rates of chronic disease and medical spending, and have negative consequences for life expectancy."
+Need we wonder where almost 40% of obese adults in the U.S. come from?
 The need to address this condition with the New Paradigm for medical care is painfully obvious.

 MAKE AMERICA HEALTHY AGAIN!